-- The Children Act 1989 - The Children Act 2004 - Children and Social Work Act 2017 - Education Act 2002 (Section 175/157) Outlines that Local Authorities and School Governing Bodies have a responsibility to "ensure that their functions relating to the conduct of school are exercised with a view to safeguarding and promoting the welfare of children who are its pupils". - Hertfordshire Safeguarding Children Board Procedures Manual (Electronic) - Keeping Children Safe in Education (DfE, September 2018) - Keeping Children Safe in Education: Part One- information for all school and college staff (DfE, September 2018) - APPENDIX 1 - Working Together to Safeguard Children (DfE 2018) - The Education (Pupil Information) (England) Regulations 2005 - Sexual Offences Act (2003) - Section 26, The Counter Terrorism and Security Act 2015 (PREVENT duty) - Female Genital Mutilation Act 2003 (Section 74, Serious Crime Act 2015) - Anti-social Behaviour, Crime and Policing Act 2014 (makes it a criminal offence to force someone to marry.
+- The Children Act 1989 - The Children Act 2004 - Children and Social Work Act 2017 - Education Act 2002 (Section 175/157) Outlines that Local Authorities and School Governing Bodies have a responsibility to "ensure that their functions relating to the conduct of school are exercised with a view to safeguarding and promoting the welfare of children who are its pupils". - Hertfordshire Safeguarding Children Board Procedures Manual (Electronic) - Keeping Children Safe in Education (DfE, September 2018) - Keeping Children Safe in Education: Part One- information for all school and college staff (DfE, September 2018) APPENDIX 1 - Working Together to Safeguard Children (DfE 2018) - The Education (Pupil Information) (England) Regulations 2005 - Sexual Offences Act (2003) - Section 26, The Counter Terrorism and Security Act 2015 (PREVENT duty) - Female Genital Mutilation Act 2003 (Section 74, Serious Crime Act 2015) - Anti-social Behaviour, Crime and Policing Act 2014 (makes it a criminal offence to force someone to marry.
 Includes taking someone overseas to force them to marry (whether or not the forced marriage takes place).

-Keeping Children Safe in Education (DfE 2018) states that governing bodies and proprietors should ensure that the school or college contributes to multi-agency working in line with statutory guidance Working together to safeguard children.
+Keeping Children Safe in Education (DfE 2018) states that Trustees should ensure that the school contributes to multi-agency working in line with statutory guidance Working together to safeguard children.

-Furthermore it also states that governing bodies and proprietors of all schools and colleges should ensure that their safeguarding arrangements take into account the procedures and practice of the local authority as part of inter-agency safeguarding procedures set up by the LSCB refers to this role as Designated Safeguarding Lead - DSL
+Furthermore, it also states that Trustees should ensure that their safeguarding arrangements take into account the procedures and practice of the local authority as part of inter-agency safeguarding procedures set up by the LSCB

-3. THE DESIGNATED SENIOR PERSON

-N.B.
-Keeping Children Safe in Education, DfE 2018
+3. THE DESIGNATED SENIOR PERSON N.B.
+Keeping Children Safe in Education, DfE 2018 refers to this role as Designated Safeguarding Lead - DSL